auto-s2/security-risk-assessment/Readme.md

 - The current versions uses AAS generated with the [AASX Package Explorer Release 2023-03-02](https://github.com/admin-shell-io/aasx-package-explorer/releases/tag/v2023-02-03.alpha).
 A compability to future AASs of version 3 is planned and part of the future work.

-- After running the implementation, the security risk assessment results should be written to the *SecurityAssessment-* and *SecurityLevelIEC62443*-Submodels of the AASs.
+- After running the implementation, the security risk assessment results should be written to the *SecurityRiskAssessment-* and *SecurityLevelIEC62443*-Submodels of the AASs.
 Those two Submodels are a result of the AutoS² research project and not standardized yet.
 The functionality to write the results is currently not implemented and part of the future work.
 However, the Submodel Templates containing the structure of those two Submodels are provided in the folder `aas_examples` of this repository.

-- In future, the CVEs that are currently stored in the *MiscComponentSubmodel* will be provided in a [*VulnerabilityManagement*](https://interopera.de/wp-content/uploads/2022/10/2022_07_Vulnerability_Management.pdf) submodel that is currently in a standardization process of the IDTA.
+- In future, the CVEs that are currently stored in the *Miscellaneous* Submodel will be provided in a [*VulnerabilityManagement*](https://interopera.de/wp-content/uploads/2022/10/2022_07_Vulnerability_Management.pdf) submodel that is currently in a standardization process of the IDTA.

 # Documentation